-30 Pension:

-Age Requirement: 55

-Service Requirements 30 years of Future Service Credit with at least 60 months of the last 120 months of Future Service Credit subject to a 55/30 Rate

-Active Service Requirement Complete at least 3,500 hours of work in covered employment at 55/30 Rate during the five consecutive calendar years immediately preceding retirement

-Amount As described below

-For benefits accrued on and after January 1, 2014:

-Amount based on the participant's Funding Improvement Plan Option, which depend upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.

-Default Option Unavailable

-First Alternative Option Normal Retirement benefit amount

-Second Alternative Option Unavailable

-For benefits accrued before January 1, 2014:

-Amount based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.

-Default Schedule/

-Persons for Whom Unavailable

-First Alternative Schedule Normal Retirement benefit amount

-Second Alternative Schedule Unavailable

-NIC Unavailable

-60/30 Pension:

-Age Requirement 60

-Service Requirements Same as 55/30 Pension

-Active Service Requirement Same as 55/30 Pension

-Amount As described below

-For benefits accrued on and after January 1, 2014:

-Amount based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.

-Default Option Unavailable

-First Alternative Option Unavailable

-Second Alternative Option Normal Retirement benefit amount

-For benefits accrued before January 1, 2014:

-Amount based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.

-Default Schedule/

-Persons for Whom Unavailable

-First Alternative Schedule Unavailable

-Second Alternative Schedule Normal Retirement benefit amount

-NIC Unavailable
+Default Schedule/ Persons for Whom Unavailable First Alternative Schedule Unavailable Second Alternative Schedule Normal Retirement Benefit amount NIC Normal Retirement Benefit amount Note: The above applies to participants with an effective date of pension on or after February 1, 2014.
+Previously, the provisions described for benefits accrued before January 1, 2014 were in effect.
+Participant may be eligible for different early retirement provisions for pre-2014 and post-2013 accrued benefits.
+Portions of the post-2013 accrued benefits may also be subject different early retirement provisions depending on the classification of employment of the participant's Contribution Hours.
+55/30 Pension Age Requirement: 55 Service Requirement: 30 years of Future Service Credit with at least 60 months of the last 120 months of Future Service Credit subject to a 55/30 Rate Active Service Requirement: Complete at least 3,500 hours of work in covered employment at 55/30 Rate during the five consecutive calendar years immediately preceding retirement Amount: Described below For benefits accrued on and after January 1, 2014: Amount based on the participant's Funding Improvement Plan Option, which depends upon the Schedule o Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critica status.
+Default Option Unavailable First Alternative Option Normal Retirement benefit amount Second Alternative Option Unavailable For benefits accrued before January 1, 2014: Amount based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.

+Second Alternative ScheduleUnavailableNICUnavailableNote:The above applies to participants with an effective date of pension on or after February 1, 2014.
+Previously, the provisions described for benefits accrued before January 1, 2014 were in effect.
+Participant may be eligible for different early retirement provisions for pre-2014 and post-2013 accrued benefits.
+Portions of the post-2013 accrued benefits may also be subject different early retirement provisions depending on the classification of employment of the participant's Contribution Hours.
+60/30 Pension Age Requirement: 55 Service Requirement: Same as 55/30 Pension Active Service Requirement: Same as 55/30 Pension Amount: Described below For benefits accrued on and after January 1, 2014: Amount based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.
+Default Option Unavailable First Alternative Option Unavailable Second Alternative Option Normal Retirement benefit amount For benefits accrued before January 1, 2014: Amount based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.
+Default Schedule/ Persons for Whom Unavailable First Alternative Schedule Unavailable Second Alternative Schedule Normal Retirement benefit amount NIC Unavailable Note: The above applies to participants with an effective date of pension on or after February 1, 2014.
+Previously, the provisions described for benefits accrued before January 1, 2014 were in effect.
+Participant may be eligible for different early retirement provisions for pre-2014 and post-2013 accrued benefits.
+Portions of the post-2013 accrued benefits may also be subject different early retirement provisions depending on the classification of employment of the participant's Contribution Hours.